Babel-ImageNet: Massively Multilingual Evaluation of Vision-and-Language Representations: Validating

-\textbf{Multilingual ZS-IC vs. multilingual image-text retrieval.} The aim of \bin{}, which measures multilingual ZS-IC performance, is to reflect the quality of the multilingual embedding spaces of VL models.
-Proving that this is the case implies showing that the models' ZS-IC performance on \bin{} is indicative of their multilingual performance on tasks that -- unlike ZS-IC itself -- make sense in a multilingual formulation.
-The existing body of work commonly evaluates multilingual VL models in image-text retrieval.
-We thus compare how models' performance on \bin{} correlates with their performance on three different multilingual image-text retrieval datasets: xFlickrCo \citep{bugliarello_iglue_2022}, XTD \citep{aggarwal_towards_2020}, and XM3600 \citep{thapliyal_crossmodal-3600_2022}, covering 7, 10, and 36\footnote{For correlation analysis, we exclude \textit{fil}, \textit{mi} and \textit{quz} as they are not within the 92 languages in \bin{}; we still report the models' image-text retrieval performance for those languages in Table \ref{tab:res:xm3600}} languages, respectively.
+\paragraph{Multilingual ZS-IC \& multilingual image-text retrieval.} The existing body of work commonly evaluates multilingual VL models in image-text retrieval.
+One goal of \bin{}, which measures multilingual ZS-IC performance, is to reflect (or, at least, give an estimate of) the quality of the multilingual embedding spaces of VL model.
+We thus compare how models' performance on \bin{} correlates with their performance on three different multilingual image-text retrieval datasets: xFlickrCo \citep{bugliarello_iglue_2022}, XTD \citep{aggarwal_towards_2020}, and XM3600 \citep{thapliyal_crossmodal-3600_2022}, covering 7, 10, and 34\footnote{For correlation analysis, we exclude \textit{mi} and \textit{quz} as they are not under the 100 \bin{} languages. } languages.
 We use R@1 in text-to-image retrieval as the evaluation metric: it captures the percentage of examples where a correct image is top-ranked for a given caption.
-We report the full text-to-image retrieval results in the Appendix (Tables \ref{tab:res:xflickrco}, \ref{tab:res:xm3600}, and \ref{tab:res:xtd}).
+We report the full retrieval results in the Appendix (Tables \ref{tab:res:xflickrco}, \ref{tab:res:xm3600}, and \ref{tab:res:xtd}).

 Figure \ref{fig:plot:retrieval_classification} displays the retrieval results on xFlickrCo, XM3600, and XTD, respectively, against the ZS-IC accuracy on \bin{}: each dot represents one model-language combination.
-The plots reveal high correlation between the \bin{} and text-to-image retrieval scores across model-language pairs: $0.82$ for xFlickrCo, $0.87$ for XM3600, and $0.85$ for XTD.
-It is particularly positive that \bin{} shows the highest correlation with XM3600, with which it intersects in most languages (33).
-Balancing the number of classes to 100 for each language results in even higher correlations, e.g., $0.89$ against XM3600.
-These results confirm that \bin{} is a sensible benchmark for comparing proficiency of VL models for a multitude of languages not covered in task-specific (e.g., image-text retrieval) benchmarks.
+The plots reveal high correlation between the \bin{} and text-to-image retrieval scores across model-language pairs: $0.67$ for xFlickrCo, $0.75$ for XM3600, and $0.66$ for XTD.
+It is particularly positive that \bin{} shows the highest correlation with XM3600, with which it intersects in most languages (34).
+These results confirm that \bin{} is a sensible benchmark for comparing proficiency of VL models for a multitude of languages not covered by existing benchmarks.

+The evaluation also reveals model-specific idiosyncrasies that consideration of either task alone would not have shown.
+For example, models that use a higher image resolution (M-CLIP B-16+, NLLB-SigLIPs) perform relatively better for retrieval, where the increased detail helps, than for ZS-IC. mSigLIP, potentially due to its small text encoder (compared to, e.g., XLM-R-large), is not as strong for retrieval as in ZS-IC.
+With the addition of ZS-IC to formerly retrieval-only multilingual evaluation, \bin{} allows for a more comprehensive evaluation of models.